Written by on . Last updated February 18th, 2026.

 Nearby towns and cities

-Major cities near this earthquake: Budta is located 113 km to the north-east and experienced an intensity of IV (light shaking, likely no damage).
-Malingao is located 112 km to the north-east and experienced an intensity of IV (light shaking, likely no damage).
-Davao is located 215 km to the east-northeast (intensity unknown, possibly low).
+Major cities near this earthquake: Budta is located 112 km to the north-east and experienced an intensity of IV (light shaking, likely no damage).
+Malingao is located 111 km to the north-east and experienced an intensity of IV (light shaking, likely no damage).
+Davao is located 213 km to the east-northeast and experienced an intensity of III (weak shaking, probably no damage).

 An overview of nearby towns and cities is available in the overview below.
 If places don't have intensity data available, it likely means the experienced impact in those places was fairly small.